 New babies grow up so fast, and having photos of your little ones at their smallest and newest can help you remember years later how tiny they truly were.

 As you’re preparing to welcome a new addition into your family, consider booking a newborn photoshoot to capture this wonderful moment in your life.
-And if you’re unsure what a newborn photo session with me entails, I’ve compiled this list of common questions new parents have asked me in the past.
+And if you’re unsure what a newborn photo session with me entails, I’ve compiled a list of common questions new parents have asked me in the past.
+But before we get into the questions, I also made a video to give you an overview.

 What’s the best age for newborn photos?